Day 3 – Day Trip to Capri: Best Things to Do with or without Kids

 We got off the bus at Piazza Vittoria in Anacapri, where the path splits in two directions – to the right, the chairlift to Monte Solaro departs, while to the left, a charming, shop-lined street leads to Villa San Michele, the former home of Axel Munthe.
 Like most visitors, we opted for the chairlift to reach the summit of Monte Solaro, the highest point on Capri.
 The peaceful 12-minute ride carried us above vineyards and juniper groves, with birdsong and buzzing cicadas filling the air.

-Tip: Safe for families: We used a baby carrier for our little one, making the ride comfortable and secure.
+Safety tip for families: We used a baby carrier for our little one, making the ride comfortable and secure.
 We left our stroller and bags at the luggage storage next to the ticket office.
+If you prefer to leave your heavier luggage down at the harbor before heading up to Anacapri, you can find secure spots through Radical Storage.
+It’s a lifesaver if you want to explore the island hands-free.

 Reaching the summit of Monte Solaro rewarded us with one of the most spectacular panoramic views of Capri.
 We could see the Bay of Naples, the Amalfi Coast, and even the distant mountains of Calabria on a clear day.